sharmaeklavya2/blog-source/content/posts/generalizing-segment-trees.md

 title: Generalizing Segment Trees
 slug: generalizing-segment-trees
-tags: CS, Algorithms, Math, Abstract Algebra
+tags: CS, Algorithms, Math
 date: 2019-07-20
 mathengine: mathjax
 ExtraCSS: css/collapsible.css, css/pygments-manni.css
-summary: Generalizing segment trees by expressing range query outputs as elements of a monoid and update operations as endomorphisms.
+summary: How I generalized segment trees by expressing range query outputs as elements of a monoid and update operations as functions.

 A segment tree is a data structure which stores an array of size $n$ and allows $O(\log{n})$-time range queries and $O(\log n)$-time range updates on it.
-I devised a method of generalizing segment trees using concepts from abstract algebra: monoids and endomorphisms.
+I devised a method of generalizing segment trees by expressing query outputs as elements of a monoid and update operations as functions.
 This generalization not only gave me conceptual clarity but also allowed me to write a
 [segment tree C++ library](https://gist.github.com/sharmaeklavya2/99ed35efbb639bbe7d7b46b89b74fea0) that can be used for any application without modifying the code for queries and updates.

-This blog post explains what monoids and endomorphisms are, and the intuition which led me to use these abstractions to generalize segment trees.
+This blog post explains what a monoid is, and the intuition which led me to use these abstractions to generalize segment trees.
-I will also explain how to perform range updates using lazy propagation.
+I'll also explain how to perform range updates using lazy propagation.

 Prerequisite concepts for this blog post: